 Here, we will answer this question and go over some of the reasons why you should be using less detergent when doing your weekly laundry.

-When it comes to how much detergent is needed for a load of wash, the first thing to do is check the owner’s manual for your washing machine.
+When it comes to how much laundry detergent you should use, the first thing to do is check the owner’s manual for your washing machine.
 The manufacturer of your washer should not only explain how much soap should be used for specific load amounts but also provide recommendations as to what kind of detergents are compatible with your machine.

 If your washing machine is fairly new and purchased in the last several years, chances are you have a high-efficiency unit.
-These washers use considerably less water than older machines; thus, they require even less detergent per regular-sized load.
-If you own a high-efficiency (HE) washing machine, further reduce the detergent you use by one-third.
+Higher efficiency washers use considerably less water than older machines.
+As a result, they need very little detergent to operate efficiently.

 What Happens When Too Much Detergent is Used?

 Using too much detergent in your washing machine can lead to many nuisances and the possibility of mechanical damage being done to the unit.
 Here are some common problems that result from using too much soap for your laundry:

 Unpleasant odors coming from the machine: Soap scum can promote the growth of mold and mildew inside your washing machine.
 Over time, the mold and mildew will begin to smell, causing foul odors coming from the machine and in your clothing.

 Slime buildup in the basin: Too much detergent leads to an accumulation of detergent residue in the basin of your washing machine.
 This buildup will result in a deficiency in the washer’s ability to properly clean your clothes.

 Damage to the water level pressure switch: Excess soap can intrude the water lines that supply the washer with water.
 If soap intrusion becomes severe, the water level pressure switch can be damaged, resulting in an expensive repair or a complete washer replacement.